r-grewal/rl-nonergodic/README.md

 ## Comments on Implementation
 TD3 appears to be well-optimised and functioning.
-Ready to parallelise across multiple GPUs to run 10 trials, each of 1e6 episodes per environment per loss function.
+Ready to parallelise across multiple GPUs on Artemis HPC to run 10 trials, each of 3e6 cumulative steps per environment per loss function.

 SAC currently requires tuning to transfer high CPU usage (8 threads at 100% utilisation) to the GPU.
 Algorithm also appears for certain environments to struggle in learning multi-modal solutions.
 Additionally, our use of true multi-dimensional stochastic Gaussian noise added to each policy action component inside every sample contained the mini-batch appears to reduce performance compared the simpler Gaussian sampling used by the overwhelming majority of available implementations.